 How to use your elevator pitch on your website

-A great elevator pitch will help you sell your product or skills wherever your prospects are—online, in-person or in print.
+A great elevator pitch is multi-talented and will help you sell your product or skills wherever your prospects are—online, in-person or in print.
 You can put it on your homepage to grab attention when visitors land on your site, on your “about” page or anywhere you want to convert visitors into customers.

 Here are some examples from brands who use versions of their elevator speech online: